 How To Change Speaker on Windows 11?
 Where Is the Audio Switcher?

-While the new styling has been a much welcome addition in Windows 11, it has confused some users as well.
-Naturally, as the UI was changed, there were bound to be relocations of certain elements.
+While Windows new styling has been a welcome addition in Windows 11, it has confused some users as well.
+Naturally, with the UI modifications, there are bound to be relocations of certain elements.
 So if you have been having trouble finding the audio switcher in Windows 11 then you are not alone.
 Here’s where you can find the audio switcher in Windows 11.

 Where is the audio switcher in Windows 11?

 You can find the Audio Switcher on Windows 11 under the Action Center.
-As shown in the GIF above, click any one of the WiFi, sound or battery icons on your taskbar in the top right to open the Action Center, and then click the arrow (>) next to the volume slider.
+As shown in the GIF above, click any one of the Action Center (WiFi, sound, or battery) icons on your taskbar, and then click the preferences icon next to the volume slider.
 Now, you can select the speaker of your choice.

 How to change a Speaker on Windows 11